 However, some psychological or emotional issues may require an emotional support animal.
 The therapist will ensure beforehand that an ESA is the best treatment for your mental condition.

-Several mental and emotional illnesses make you eligible for an emotional support animal as long they meet the requirements.
+Several mental and emotional illnesses make you eligible for an emotional support animal and a valid ESA letter as long as they meet the requirements.
 To become an ESA owner, you must first undergo a rigorous evaluation by your mental health therapist.
 The therapist will evaluate your symptoms and recommend the ESA accordingly.

 Some common conditions which qualify you to become an ESA owner are: